 A trademark protects your business and grants the right to prevent third parties from adopting similar logos.
 The more one uses the mark, the more secure they are.
 Trademark registration is voluntary, but it comes with many benefits if authorized.
 Trademarks identify the origin of commodities and help promote a unique business identity- thus, it exists in a variety of forms.

-Type #4: Trade Secret
+Type #4: Trade Secrets

 A trade secret is information kept hidden in an enterprise to maintain a competitive edge.
 It refers to information not revealed in a patent application or the final awarded patent document.
 There is certainly no way to go back and protect trade secrets with patents if they become public knowledge.